 ELLC Tutoring is for all SU non-native speakers of English, both undergraduate and graduate, and it’s free!
 Learn more about booking an online tutoring session!

-For the 2020 -2021 Academic Year, the ELLC will be offering online ELLC tutoring sessions through Microsoft Teams.
+The ELLC is offering online ELLC tutoring sessions through Microsoft Teams.
 ELLC tutoring sessions will still offer the same services, such as essay help, conversation practice, or pronunciation support, and we are working on ways to best meet your needs.
 Please review our updated processes below and let us know if you have any questions at ELLCtutoring@seattleu.edu.

 A student with a booked ELLC tutoring session is given more priority than a student "walking in", so make sure to book a session if you really need the help!